whiteOFF/ARM-exercises/README.md

 # ARM Exercises

-In this repository, there are some exercises computed during the Computer Architectures II class, solved using ARM assembly language.
+In this repository, there are some exercises computed during the Computer Architectures II class, solved using ARM assembly language or even 8086 assembly language.

 ---
 ## IEEE-754 Converter